cypress-io/cypress-documentation/source/guides/guides/parallelization.md

 # Run completion delay

-During parallelization mode or when grouping runs, Cypress will wait for a specified amount of time before closing down and completing the test run in case any more relevant work remains.
+During parallelization mode or when grouping runs, Cypress will wait for a specified amount of time before completing the test run in case any more relevant work remains.
 This is to compensate for various scenarios where CI machines could be backed-up in a queue.

 This waiting period is called the **run completion delay** and it begins after the last known CI machine has completed as shown in the diagram below:

 {% img 'no-border' /img/guides/parallelization/run-completion-delay.png "Test run completion delay" %}

-This **delay is 60 seconds by default**, but is configurable within the Dashboard project settings page:
+This **delay is 60 seconds by default**, but is configurable within the {% url "Dashboard" dashboard-service %} project settings page:

 {% img /img/guides/parallelization/project-run-delay-setting.png "Dashboard project run completion delay setting" %}